guitar-san/CGFs/README.md

 ## Sample Data
 This repository currently provides sample data for five etudes from the full dataset of 40 etudes.
 The complete dataset will be released upon completion of ongoing research.

-## Usage Restrictions
+## License
-**Important:** This dataset is provided for reference purposes only.
+This dataset is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).

-- ✅ Viewing and inspecting the data
+## Usage Guidelines
-- ✅ Citing in academic publications
+While the CC BY-NC-ND 4.0 license permits non-commercial use, we kindly request that you contact the authors before:

-- ❌ Using the data for training machine learning models
+- Using the data for training machine learning models
-- ❌ Incorporating into other datasets or projects
+- Incorporating into other datasets or projects
-- ❌ Redistribution in any form
+- Any use beyond viewing and citing

-If you wish to use this dataset for research purposes beyond reference, please contact the authors to discuss collaboration opportunities.
+This allows us to track usage and discuss potential collaboration opportunities.

 ## Citation
 If you refer to this dataset, please cite: